pikdum/blog/content/posts/thistle-tea/index.md

 After that, I wanted to generate that spawn packet properly rather than hardcoding.
 The largest piece of this was figuring out the update mask for the update fields.

-TODO: explain this better, maybe show some code/diagrams/bits

 Simplified, there are a ton of fields for objects, units, players, etc.
-Before the fields in an update message, there's a bit mask with bits set at offsets that correspond to the fields being sent.
+Before the fields in an update packet, there's a bit mask with bits set at offsets that correspond to the fields being sent.
 Without that, the client wouldn't know what to do with the values.
 Luckily it's all well documented, but it still took a while to implement.